 After another breakfast of chocolate croissants (yes, we ate those each morning in Paris), we were picked up at our hotel and transported back to the Orly airport for the very long travel day ahead of us (we would land in Boston at 6:30pm that night).

 Initially, Sarah had been worried that 2 and a half days in Paris would not be enough, but it ended up being a perfect few days.
 While there were certainly sights that we had to skip because of the short timeline we had available to us (Versailles, Pere Lachaise cemetery, Montmarte, and other parts of France outside of Paris), we absolutely made the most of the time we did have and we saw all of the things we most wanted to see without ever feeling rushed.
 We took our time to enjoy meals, conversation, and the sights of Paris.
-All in all, if you are considering a trip to Paris, I strongly recommend a long weekend visit!

 So a few final thoughts or pointers based on our trip to Paris: